barn53/CoinThing/docs/index.md

 ##### If the CoinThing does not startup after update attempts
 You can erase the CoinThing completely (you cannot damage it).

-After that, install the firmware again.
+After that, install the firmware again, as described above.

 Unfortunately, after this a new setup ist necessary.
 ```bash